Medical-AI-Lab/Nervus/README.md

 - Single/Multi-label-output regression with any of MLP, CNN, or MLP+CNN.
 - DeepSurv with any of MLP, CNN, or MLP+CNN.

-# Brief Usage
+# Dataset preparation
-- Directory tree
+## Directory tree
-Set directories as follows.
+Set dataset directories as follows.

-Nervus (this repository)
-　   └materials
+datasets (Any names are available)
-　　     └imgs (this repository has image files for CNN.)
+　　└imgs (Any names are available.
+This repository has image files for CNN.)
- 　 　   └docs
-　　　　　  └trials.csv (any name is available if you change `parameters.csv`)
+　　└docs (Any names are available.
+This repository contains a csv which is key for Nervus.)
+　　　　└trials.csv (Any names are available.)

 # Detailed Preparation
 ## CSV